Green Mountain Tunnel: Hydrology

 The average discharge of the Green Mountain Tunnel is 1,440,000 gallons per day (1,000 gallons per minute or 1.75 cubic feet per second).
 Although a significant majority of the acid mine drainage discharging into Catawissa Creek comes from the Audenried Tunnel, the Green Mountain Tunnel is one of four other mine drainage tunnels that contribute most of the remaining acid mine drainage to the creek.

 The pH of the waters of the Green Mountain Tunnel ranges from 3.6 to 4.2, with an average of 4.05.
 The concentration of acidity in the tunnel's waters is 28.05 milligrams per liter and the daily load of acidity is 337.0 lb.
 The tunnel's acidity load requires a 92 percent reduction to meet its total maximum daily load requirements.
 The concentration of alkalinity is 3.29 milligrams per liter and the load is 39.5 lb per day.

 The concentration of iron in the waters of the Green Mountain Tunnel is 0.44 milligrams per liter and the daily load is 5.3 lb.
 The iron load requires a 49 percent reduction to meet its total maximum daily load requirements.
 The concentration of manganese in the tunnel's waters is 0.64 milligrams per liter and the load is 7.7 lb per day.
 The load of manganese requires a 3 percent reduction to meet its total maximum daily load requirements.
 The concentration of aluminum in the discharge of the tunnel is 2.97 milligrams per liter and the load is 35.7 lb per day.
 The load of manganese requires an 89 percent reduction to meet its total maximum daily load requirements.

 The concentration of hydrogen ions in the waters of the Green Mountain Tunnel is 0.25318 milligrams per liter.
 The concentration of sulfates ranges from 75.0 to 96.0 milligrams per liter.

 The temperature of the water being discharged from the Green Mountain Tunnel was measured to be 9.0 C on April 15, 1975.
 The water temperature was measured to be 8.5 C on November 7, 1991 at 1:10 P.M.
 The specific conductance of the tunnel's waters was 210 micro-siemens per centimeter at 25 C on the former date and 269 micro-siemens per centimeter at 25 C on the latter date.

 Description and geography

 The Green Mountain Tunnel is approximately 4100 ft long.
-It is entirely in East Union Township, Schuylkill County, Pennsylvania and discharges near Catawissa Creek.
+It is entirely in East Union Township, Pennsylvania and discharges near Catawissa Creek.
 The location where it discharges into the creek is near where the Audenried Tunnel and the Catawissa Tunnel discharge into the creek.
 Specifically, it is 328 ft from the Audenried Tunnel and 0.9 mi from the Catawissa Tunnel.

 The Green Mountain Tunnel drains the eastern part of the South Green Mountain Coal Basin.

 The discharge of the Green Mountain Tunnel is in an undeveloped area.

 The Green Mountain Tunnel is near Spies Run.